Barbi Twins: Other print work

-After four years of the “best selling calendars”, photographs from a photo shoot were stolen from a NY film lab and "held for ransom" but were later returned.
+After four years of the "best selling calendars", photographs from a photo shoot were stolen from a NY film lab and "held for ransom" but were later returned.

 In 2011 were featured and voted as one of MAXIM's Hottest Famous Twins, were featured in numerous movie posters on behalf of animal causes (see Animal Activism below) and on covers and featured articles in True Cowboy Magazine.

 Merchandising

 Shane and Sia posed together in several internationally distributed Barbi Twins calendars from 1993 to 2007.
-After the success of their 1993 calendar the “Barbi Mania” continued with dozens of posters, a comic-art calendar and two comic books.
+After the success of their 1993 calendar the "Barbi Mania" continued with dozens of posters, a comic-art calendar and two comic books.
 Other merchandise such as promotional trading cards, postcards, gift cards, gift wrap, mugs, lighters and just about any product that could have their images (or more specifically bodies) stamped on it were for sale.
-The Daily Star UK ran a comic strip called “The Barbi Twins”, and featuring the twin models with psychic abilities.
+The Daily Star UK ran a comic strip called "The Barbi Twins", and featuring the twin models with psychic abilities.
 Gift shops worldwide contained Barbi Twin products and every Spencer Gifts had dedicated a corner to Barbi Twin merchandise as E!
 True Hollywood Story reported.

+Film and television

-Film and television48 Hours did a special on the Barbi Twins in 2002 on their eating disorders, and the E!
+48 Hours did a special on the Barbi Twins in 2002 on their eating disorders, and the E!
 True Hollywood Story did a biography on the twins in 2001.
 They also had several guest appearances on talk shows for television and radio, such as The Geraldo Rivera Show and The Howard Stern Show.
 The twins made several appearances along with William Shatner, John Landis, and many others in the American animated series Eek!
 The Cat playing twin rocket scientists, "Dr. Shane and Dr. Sia".
 In 2007, they received an associate producer credit on Curt Johnson's animal activist documentary titled Your Mommy Kills Animals, which received highly acclaimed reviews from Variety, The Hollywood Reporter and Los Angeles Times.

-In 2010 the twins again showed their support for the animal community and were featured in the movie Skin Trade, IMDb.
+In 2010 the twins again showed their support for the animal community and were featured in the movie Skin Trade.